 1. Define The Objectives

 First, you have to ask yourself why the customer journey map is being made:

 - What goals do you seek to achieve through this map?

 Based on that, you might want to develop a buyer persona.
 A buyer persona or customer persona is an imaginary buyer with all their psychographics and demographics representing the average customer.
 When you have a well-planned and defined persona, it becomes easier to direct every feature of the customer journey map towards them.

 2. Identify Your Personas And Set Their Goals

-Next, what you need to do is conduct research.
-Perhaps, some of the most effective ways to get customer feedback are user testing and questionnaires.
-However, make sure that you only engage with real customers and prospects, as it is essential to collect feedback from those who are genuinely interested in investing in your product.
+Next, what you need to do is conduct market research.
+Perhaps some of the most effective ways to get customer feedback are user testing and questionnaires.
+However, ensure that you only engage with real customers and prospects, as collecting the voice of the customer through feedback from those genuinely interested in investing in your product is essential.

 - How did you come to know about our business?

 - What is it that you liked the most about our website?

 - How long do you usually spend on our website?